cpenv/cpenv/docs/hooks.rst

 Module Hooks
 ============
 Module hooks are stored in a modules hooks directory(``~/.cpenv/test_env/modules/test_module/hooks``) and overide environment and global hooks.
 Only module event hooks are supported.
+If the module is not inside an environment the env argument will be None.